TAriasVergara/PhonoQ/README.md

 - Arias-Vergara, T. (2022).
 Analysis of Pathological Speech Signals.
 Logos Verlag Berlin GmbH,Vol. 50.

 # Related publications
+ - Arias-Vergara, T., Pérez-Toro P.A., Liu X., Xing F., Stone M., Zhuo J., Prince J., Schuster M., Noeth E., Woo J., & Maier, A. (2024).
+Contrastive Learning Approach for Assessment of Phonological Precision in Patients with Tongue Cancer Using MRI Data.
+In Proceedings of the 25th  Interspeech, 927-931.

  - Arias-Vergara, T., Londoño-Mora, E., Pérez-Toro, P.A., Schuster, M., Nöth, E., Orozco-Arroyave, J.R., Maier, A. (2023) Measuring Phonological Precision in Children with Cleft Lip and Palate.
 Proceedings of the 24th INTERSPEECH, pp. 4638-4642.

 - Pérez-Toro, P. A., Rodríguez-Salas, D., Arias-Vergara, T., Bayerl, S. P., Klumpp, P., Riedhammer, K., ... & Orozco-Arroyave, J. R. (2023, June).
 Transferring Quantified Emotion Knowledge for the Detection of Depression in Alzheimer’s Disease Using Forestnets.
 In Proceedings of the IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), pp. 1-5.